 The hindbrain includes the upper part of the spinal cord, the brain stem, and a wrinkled ball of tissue called the cerebellum.
 The hindbrain controls the body’s vital functions such as respiration and heart rate.

-The cerebellum coordinates movement and is involved in learned rote movements.
-When you play the piano or hit a tennis ball you are activating the cerebellum.
+The cerebellum coordinates movement and is involved in learned movements.
+When you play the piano or hit a tennis ball, you are activating the cerebellum.

 The uppermost part of the brainstem is the midbrain, which controls some reflex actions and is part of the circuit involved in the control of eye movements and other voluntary movements.
 The forebrain is the largest and most highly developed part of the human brain: it consists primarily of the cerebrum and the structures hidden beneath it (see "The Inner Brain").

 When people see pictures of the brain it is usually the cerebrum that they notice.
-The cerebrum sits at the topmost part of the brain and is the source of intellectual activities.
-It holds your memories, allows you to plan, enables you to imagine and think.
-It allows you to recognize friends, read books, and play games.
+The cerebrum sits at the topmost part of the brain and is the source of conscious thoughts and actions.
+It holds your memories and allows you to plan, imagine, and think.
+It allows you to recognize friends, read, and play games.

 The cerebrum is split into two halves (hemispheres) by a deep fissure.
-Despite the split, the two cerebral hemispheres communicate with each other through a thick tract of nerve fibers that lies at the base of this fissure.
+The two cerebral hemispheres communicate with each other through a thick tract of nerve fibers that lies at the base of this fissure, called the corpus callosum.
 Although the two hemispheres seem to be mirror images of each other, they are different.
 For instance, the ability to form words seems to lie primarily in the left hemisphere, while the right hemisphere seems to control many abstract reasoning skills.

 The Cerebral Cortex

 Coating the surface of the cerebrum and the cerebellum is a vital layer of tissue the thickness of a stack of two or three dimes.
 It is called the cortex, from the Latin word for bark.
 Most of the actual information processing in the brain takes place in the cerebral cortex.
-When people talk about "gray matter" in the brain they are talking about this thin rind.
+When people talk about "gray matter" in the brain, they are talking about the cortex.
 The cortex is gray because nerves in this area lack the insulation that makes most other parts of the brain appear to be white.
-The folds in the brain add to its surface area and therefore increase the amount of gray matter and the quantity of information that can be processed.
+The folds in the brain add to its surface area and therefore increase the amount of gray matter and the volume of information that can be processed.